oracle-livelabs/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ### Prerequisites

-This lab assumes that you completed all preceding labs, and your deployment is in the Active state.
+* This lab assumes that you completed all preceding labs
+* Your deployment is in the Active state.

 ## Task 1: Import data using Oracle Data Pump (ImpDP)